Draft Day

-Draft Day is a 2014 American sports drama film directed by Ivan Reitman, and starring Kevin Costner and Jennifer Garner.
-The premise revolves around the fictional general manager of the Cleveland Browns (Costner) deciding what to do after his team acquires the number one draft pick in the upcoming National Football League Draft.
+Draft Day is a 2014 American sports drama film directed by Ivan Reitman, and starring Kevin Costner and Jennifer Garner, with Denis Leary, Frank Langella, Sam Elliott, Ellen Burstyn and Chadwick Boseman in supporting roles.
+The premise revolves around the fictional general manager of the Cleveland Browns (Costner) deciding what to do after his team acquires the number one draft pick in the upcoming National Football League draft.

-The film premiered in Los Angeles on April 7, 2014 and was released in the United States on April 11, 2014.
-It received mixed reviews from critics and was a box office failure grossing only $29 million against its $25 million budget.
+The film premiered in Los Angeles on April 7, 2014 and was released in the United States by Summit Entertainment (through Lionsgate) on April 11, 2014.
+It received mixed reviews from critics and was a box office failure, grossing only $29 million against its $25 million budget.
 The film was Reitman's final directorial effort and Jim Brown's final acting role before their deaths in 2022 and 2023 respectively.

 Plot

 On the morning of the 2014 NFL draft, Cleveland Browns general manager Sonny Weaver Jr. must decide how to use the seventh overall pick to improve the team, but he has other problems on his mind.
 His semi-secret girlfriend Ali Parker, the team's salary cap analyst, is pregnant, and the recent death of Sonny's father causes tension with his mother.
-Sonny had fired his father, a legendary coach for the Browns which he later admits was for his mother's sake because his father refused to retire even with failing health.
+Sonny had fired his father, a legendary coach for the Browns, which he later admits was for his mother's sake because his father refused to retire even with failing health.

-The Seattle Seahawks hold the first overall draft pick, which general manager Tom Michaels offers to trade to Sonny; this would allow the Browns to draft highly-rated Wisconsin quarterback prospect Bo Callahan.
-Sonny initially declines, but after being pressured by team owner Anthony Molina to make a big move, reluctantly agrees to the deal, trading away the Browns' first-round draft picks for the current draft plus the next two years.
+The Seattle Seahawks hold the first overall draft pick, which general manager Tom Michaels offers to trade to Sonny; this would allow the Browns to draft highly-rated Wisconsin quarterback Bo Callahan.
+Sonny initially declines, but after being pressured by team owner Anthony Molina to make a "big-splash", reluctantly agrees to the deal, trading away the Browns' first-round draft picks for the current draft plus the next two years.
 The unexpected opportunity to obtain Callahan excites Browns fans, but splits the team's front office and players.
+Particularly incensed are Browns head coach Vince Penn, who had wanted to draft Florida State running back Ray Jennings for his system offense, and current quarterback Brian Drew, who had led the team to a 5–1 start the previous year before being injured.

 The trade goes public after a tweet by Ohio State linebacker Vontae Mack, who had been Sonny's original choice as first pick.
-Mack tells Sonny to rewatch game footage of him and Callahan playing against each other: although Wisconsin won, Mack had four quarterback sacks on Callahan and forced a fumble that Mack recovered for a touchdown.
+Mack tells Sonny to rewatch game footage of him and Callahan playing against each other.
+Although Wisconsin won, Mack had four quarterback sacks on Callahan and forced a fumble that Mack recovered for a touchdown.
 Callahan's only major offensive victory took place after Mack was ejected after giving a fan (his sister) a ball after his touchdown.
 Sonny begins to have doubts about Callahan's ability under pressure, and the Browns' investigations also bring Callahan's character into question.
+Weaver also turns down a proposed trade for the pick from the Buffalo Bills, as well as an inquiry from the Kansas City Chiefs about the availability of Drew.